A visit to Paschima Vahini and Srirangapatnam.

 But this story is about a temple her grand father had built on the banks of Paschim Vahini and the tradition of Tulamasa Kainkarya the family continues to follow till today.
 (Tulamasa is during mid October to mid November)

 It is a typical Hindu Indian story.
 My great great grandfather Kodagu Srinivasa Iyengar was tired after a long travel on horseback (This impressed me a lot as I heard the story from my Grandma!) found a nice place to bathe and rest.
 While asleep under the ashwatha tree he had a dream.
 He was asked to dig the earth below where he rested and he would find an idol of Lord Krishna.
-He should
+He should then build a temple and install the idol.
+He was also told to perform kainkarya of taking care of all pilgrims who would visit this sacred place.
+(Ritualistic duty)

 The ground below the tree was dug, a beautiful idol discovered and a temple built.
 The pilgrims who came were offered food as ordained in his dream and the tradition which began 200 years ago continues till today.
 Many members of our extended family stay there during the month supervising the temple activities and organizing the 'Annadhana' for the pilgrims who arrive during Tulamasa to take a dip in the river and offer prayers.